What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 - Another crucial thing to remember is to try to make each LOR distinctive.
 You can only do that by including instances exclusive to that particular recommender in every LOR.

 - Making an Impressive Letter of Recommendation is as important as writing a winning SOP.
-Remember the formats in mind and the common mistakes you should avoid in a recommendation letter.
+Keep the formats in mind and avoid common mistakes on LORs when writing one.
 The recommendation letters for different courses need to be written accordingly.

 Here are some examples to help you navigate easily: